 Simply select the Libraries Worldwide option in the left sidebar or select the Do you want to expand your search to libraries worldwide? link.

-[24 Nov 2020] Article Access Issues: There are currently ongoing issues with accessing articles via the library discovery service using Google Chrome.
-This is manifesting as privacy errors preventing the user from properly authenticating.
+Article access issues: Some users are experiencing ongoing issues with accessing articles via the library discovery service.
+This is due to HSTS redirection issues on external servers and is manifesting as privacy errors preventing the user from properly authenticating.

-[16/12/19] Journal access issues: There are ongoing remote access issues with Minerva Anestiologica and the Journal of Opioid Management.
+JoM/Minerva access issues: There are ongoing remote access issues with Journal of Opioid Management and the Minerva Anestiologica.
 Articles from these journals can be supplied via the library's Request an article service.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.